aromatic aster ‘October Skies’

 Aromatic aster ‘October Skies’ (Symphyotrichum oblongifolium ‘October Skies‘).
 Some may know that plant taxonomists have segregated the large Asteraceae family into new and different genera.
 As a result, Aster oblongifolius ‘October Skies‘ is most accurately now recognized as Symphyotrichum oblongifolium ‘October Skies‘.

-‘October Skies‘ grows up to 2 ft. tall and 2 ft. wide, and has a low-, shrub-like growth habit that makes the selection a terrific option for mass planting impact.
+A. ‘October Skies‘ grows up to 2 ft. tall and 2 ft. wide, and has a low-, shrub-like growth habit that makes the selection a terrific option for mass planting impact.
 Plants flower from September/October through to the first hard frost, producing dark sky blue daisy-like flowers with yellow centers up to 1.5 in. in diameter.
 Leaves of this aster are fragrant when crushed.

 Flowers attract native bees, honeybees, and bumble bees, serving as a good source of bee forage late into the fall/early winter season.
 The species, Symphyotrichum oblongifolium, is native to North America east of the Rocky Mountains.
 ‘October Skies‘ is a lower-growing selection of ‘Raydon’s Favorite’, which itself is a selection of the species.

 |Light Requirement||Full Sun|